Where will LeBron James go once he hits free agency?

 The Cavaliers' LeBron James hits free agency this summer and the news cycle is already centered in on his decision — just as when he previously hit free agency in 2010 and 2014.

-The star is in his 15th season in the league and played in all 82 games of the regular season this year.
+The star is in his 15th season in the league and played in every game this season.

-He reached the NBA Finals for the fourth consecutive matchup against the Warriors, and Cleveland hosts Golden State for Game 4 of the NBA Finals on Friday at 9 p.m.
-ET.
-The Warriors, who have a 3–0 lead, can win the title Friday.
+Although James reached the NBA Finals for the eighth consecutive season, the Cavaliers were swept by the Golden State Warriors in the Finals and James suffered his sixth loss at the stage.

-With the Finals close to wrapping up, everyone is wondering where James is heading next.
+With the season officially over, everyone will look to see where James will land next.

+After Game 4 on Friday, James told reporters he doesn't know where he'll go.

+"I have no idea at this point," James told reporters.
+"I'll consider my family.
+Sitting down and considering everything, but my family is a huge part of what I'll do.
+I don't have an answer for your right now."

 Here are some of the rumors on where James might be headed.